April 3, 2018

 “We know from research that women continue to be underrepresented in STEM fields,” said Deborah Ansoulian, Executive Director at Girls Inc of Lynn.
 “Through hands-on activities, girls explore, ask questions, persist and solve problems.
 By interacting with women and men pursuing STEM careers, girls come to view these careers as exciting and realist options for themselves.
 Access to meaningful STEM opportunities for interested girls in underserved communities is critical in helping girls overcome income inequality and helping to meet the workforce needs of tomorrow.”

-Read more about how United Way helps students prepare for the future of STEM»
+Read more about how United Way supports STEM education»

 Subscribe to receive more blog posts like this one»